zanminkian/git-validator/packages/git-validator/README.md

 };
 ```

 By default, you don't need `.eslintignore` and `.prettierignore` files in the root of project.
-But you can still add them to ignore some files when linting or formatting.

 > We recommend you to use this tool in zero configs.
 If you have better suggestions about linting and formatting rules, please submit the issue or PR.
 Any reasonable suggestions are welcome!